nponiros/bookmarks_manager/README.md

 ## Synopsis

-Offline (via appcache and indexeddb) bookmarks manager for the browser
+Offline (via appcache and IndexedDB) bookmarks manager for the browser.

 ## Features